 The town of Sihanoukville, which also goes by the name of Kampong Som, is a city on Cambodia’s southern coast.
 Most people who visit Sihanoukville are simply passing through on the way to Koh Rong or Koh Rong Sanloem, but those who do stay are there for the beautiful beaches.
 If you ask us, it is a town with some of the best beaches in Cambodia!

-Otres Beach, Cambodia is definitely the best beach in Sihanoukville.
+Otres Beach, Cambodia, is definitely the best beach in Sihanoukville.
 It’s located a bit farther away from the craziness of the city while still being near enough to every facility you might need.
-The beach is also cleaner than some of those closer to the centre of town.
+The beach is also cleaner than some of those closer to the center of town, like Independence Beach, Victory Beach, or Serendipity Beach.
+If you do want the convenience of being close to town, Sokha Beach is your best bet.
+While the beach is public, it’s adjacent to an upscale resort and is generally well-maintained.

 Where to stay in Sihanoukville